- ICH GCP

 Time Frame: 30 days post-ED visit

 CDC Sexual Behavior Questions (CSBQ) to measure HIV risk behavior.
 CSBQ is a multi-tiered, gender-specific questionnaire developed by the Centers for Disease Control and Prevention HIV-STID Behavioral Surveillance Working Group.
 Three separate domains - Sexual Behavior, Drug-related HIV risk, and HIV testing.
 Responses are yes/no with no summation.
+Number of participants who engaged in unsafe sexual behavior, was under substance influence and who had a HIV test. |

 30 days post-ED visit

-Number of new STI diagnoses (RCT Component)
+Number of Participants of New STI Diagnoses (RCT Component)

-Number of new HIV Infection (RCT Component)
+Number of Participants of New HIV Infection (RCT Component)

-Number of new HIV diagnosis at 30-days
+Number of new HIV diagnosis at 90-days after enrollment.

 Collaborators and Investigators